 Loft and Cubbies

-Classroom SuppliesLearning to Choose, Choosing to Learn, shared supplies can help create an egalitarian atmosphere in a classroom.
+Classroom SuppliesLearning to Choose, Choosing to Learn, shared supplies can help support equity in a classroom.
 When all students have access to the same high-quality supplies, there’s a feeling of fairness in the room that help supports a positive community.
 In my classroom, students weren’t allowed to bring in special supplies that only they and their three best friends could use.
 Any supply or material in the room was available to all.
 This old card-catalogue file drawer set (that our school was about to throw away one year) houses pens, pencils, rulers, markers, colored pencils, glue sticks, and other daily supplies.
 Other supplies are kept in a few other locations around the room.
 Notice the white set of cubbies nearby; keeping student cubbies spread apart helps smooth transitions to get (or put away) materials.

 Class Meeting Area